COVID-19 3D PrintinG

 If you want to help by printing with us or starting your own effort in your area that's fantastic.
 Feel free to contact us to collaborate in this area or with questions about how to get started in your own area.
 The models we're working with are all linked above.
 We have also created a new page with tips we have assembled to help with rapid printing.

-We are lining up a bulk order of materials for folks working with us, community funded via a GoFundMe fundraiser.
+We have materials for folks working with us, community funded via a GoFundMe fundraiser.